csecht/draw_yolo_obb/README.md

 There is no option to load a YAML file to display class names; only class indices are used for annotation.

 The program cannot directly load a YOLO OBB label file from the `results` folder.
 To view the new OBB labels, move or copy the saved .txt file to the `labels` folder and restart the script.
-BE CAREFUL NOT TO OVERWRITE THE ORIGINAL LABELS FILES, which will have the same name.
+Be careful about overwriting the original labels files, which will have the same name.

 #### Drawing Boxes: